Shifting the Feeding and Eating Conversation: An Introduction to Satter Feeding Dynamics and Eating Competence

-If you answered “YES!” to any of those questions – You don’t want to miss out on this workshop!
+If you answered “YES!” to any of those questions – don’t miss out on this workshop!

-Nutrition Connections is hosting Shifting the feeding and eating conversation – An introduction to Satter Feeding Dynamics and Eating Competence presented by the Ellyn Satter Institute March 5th, 2020 in Toronto, Ontario.
+Nutrition Connections is hosted Shifting the feeding and eating conversation – An introduction to Satter Feeding Dynamics and Eating Competence presented by the Ellyn Satter Institute March 5th, 2020 in Toronto, Ontario.

-This workshop will provide a deeper understanding of the Satter Feeding Dynamics Model (fdSatter) and the Satter Eating Competence Model (ecSatter), along with strategies for application.
-Case examples addressing common child nutritional problems will be used to coach participants in identifying feeding dynamics issues and how to talk to parents about them.
-This workshop will provide health professionals and service providers working with children and families with a consistent approach to nutrition education rooted in feeding dynamics and eating competence principles.
+This workshop provided a deeper understanding of the Satter Feeding Dynamics Model (fdSatter) and the Satter Eating Competence Model (ecSatter), along with strategies for application.
+Case examples addressing common child nutritional problems will were used to coach participants in identifying feeding dynamics issues and how to talk to parents about them.
+This workshop provided health professionals and service providers working with children and families with a consistent approach to nutrition education rooted in feeding dynamics and eating competence principles.

-- Learn the evidence-based principles of the Satter Feeding Dynamics Model and the Satter Eating Competence Model through interactive activities.
+- Learned the evidence-based principles of the Satter Feeding Dynamics Model and the Satter Eating Competence Model through interactive activities.

-- Use real-life scenarios to examine the concept of stage-related eating competence, including the critical importance of the family meal.
+- Used real-life scenarios to examine the concept of stage-related eating competence, including the critical importance of the family meal.

-- Work through case studies to explore Satter Division of Responsibility-based intervention strategies that address common feeding problems.
+- Worked through case studies to explore Satter Division of Responsibility-based intervention strategies that address common feeding problems.

 - Develop methods for engaging families and other service organizations to integrate feeding dynamics-based interventions into practice.